Wednesday 9 November 2022

 In the early days, servants were necessary to provide light and heat.
 You rang for a servant to “snuff” the candles because self-consuming wicks hadn’t been invented.
 An unsnuffed candle would melt, and a waterfall of wax would drip on the carpet.
 They also cleaned and replenished the candlesticks.
 When oil lamps came in, they filled and cleaned them.
 They carried coals and logs, and built fires in every grate.
 A gentleman or lady could not put a lump of coal on the fire if it burned low, even with tongs – you rang for the servant.

 Apart from cooking and cleaning, serving food and clearing it away, servants were necessary for sanitation.
-Your bedroom was your toilet as well as your bathroom, thanks to the chamber pot that lived either under the bed or in a “nightstand” next to your bed.
+Your bedroom was your toilet as well as your bathroom, thanks to the chamber pot that lived either under the bed or in a “nightstand” next to it.
 You threw the results into a covered “slop bucket” under your washstand.
-Servants carried up cans of hot water for washing, and then poured the waste water into the slop bucket and carried the whole thing downstairs to the kitchen.
+Servants carried up cans of hot water for washing, poured the waste water into the slop bucket and carried the whole thing downstairs to the kitchen.
 The products of the outside privy were thrown into the ashbin where all the household waste went.
 This was collected after dark by “night-soil men” and was sold as fertiliser.
 (Flush toilets and drains arrived in the mid-19th century.)

 If ladies ran out of conversation, they could always complain about their servants.
 The comic magazine Punch published a series of “Servant-gal-isms”, hilarious cartoons in which servants were ridiculed for calling a maisonette a mayonnaise, and having interests above their station.
 “Can I have the evening off, madam?
 Cook next door is having a Language of Flowers bee.”
 (A “bee” was a quiz.)